Conflict of Interest for Sponsored Projects

 To define policy regarding conflict of interest between an individual and WSU in the course of performance of a sponsored project.
-This policy is in concert with OMB Circular a-110 and WSU Policy 3-36 Conflict of Interest for WSU.
+This policy is in concert with 2 CFR 200 (Uniform Guidance) and WSU Policy 3-36: Conflict of Interest for WSU.

 A. For NSF and DHHS (NIH, NIMH, PHS), DOE, or any other government agency, grant applications, any university employee is required to disclose anything that could present or could be perceived as presenting a conflict of interest with respect to external awards prior to the submission of the grant application.